Monkey (character): PG Tips

 In January 2007, Monkey and Vegas reprised their double act in a new series of advertisements for PG Tips tea.
 The first advertisement was named "The Return" and the adverts make reference to PG Tips' popular series of adverts featuring live chimps which ran between 1956 and 2002, as well as to ITV Digital going out of business (low audience figures, piracy issues and an ultimately unaffordable multi-million pound deal with the Football League led to the broadcaster suffering massive losses, forcing it to enter administration in March 2002), it features a troubled Monkey being dropped off at Al's home, where Monkey expresses his dismay and embarrassment towards ITV Digital's collapse to Al, stating that he abandoned Al and disappeared for that reason, the two end up reuniting and making a fresh start, now advertising PG Tips.

 PG launched a website selling the newly branded "PG Monkey" merchandise with profits being donated to Comic Relief, who still own the intellectual property rights.
 The online shop has since closed but during promotions PG Tips have given away free mini-Monkeys packaged with their tea.

-On May 1, 2024, PG Tips officially retired the Monkey character, stating that he was having a "well-deserved retirement".
+On 1 May 2024, PG Tips officially retired the Monkey character, stating that he was having a "well-deserved retirement".

-On May 7, 2025, one year after his official retirement, Monkey made his grand return to the brand where it follows his new life with his wife Alice (also known as Mrs. M), portrayed by Emily Atack.
-The voice of Monkey in this campaign is now provided by Ivo Graham instead of Ben Miller, Johnny Vegas did not return as Al in the newest ad, but may change in the future.
+On 7 May 2025, one year after his official retirement, Monkey made his grand return to the brand where it follows his new life with his wife Alice (also known as Mrs. M), portrayed by Emily Atack.
+The voice of Monkey in this campaign is now provided by Ivo Graham instead of Ben Miller, Johnny Vegas did not return as Al in the newest advert.